pengchao2022/Infra-ArgoCD-EKS-AWS/README.md

 # Infra-ArgoCD-EKS-AWS

-In this demo, I will deploy argocd with redis and pvc on EKS
+In this demo, I will deploy argocd with redis and pvc on EKS， this is for the Infrastruce of your deployment management